CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-1-azure-arc-servers/02-Integrate-Azure-Security-Center-and-Azure-Sentinel-for-Arc-enabled-servers.md

    ![](.././media/H1-Ex2-task2-02.png)

 1. Now, select the subcription listed and click on **Install agents**.
-   -Note: If you that the Install agents button is not available, It means that the agent will get automatically installed with the help of Defender and log analytics.
+   > Note: If you that the Install agents button is not available, It means that the agent will get automatically installed with the help of Defender and log analytics.

    ![](.././media/H1-Ex2-task2-03.png)